robbfountain/131studios.com/resources/views/blogs/2021/11/using-google-api-sdk-to-read-files-from-google-drive.md

 ---
 title: using google API SDK to read files from google drive
 categories: Development, Laravel
-summary: In this blog we detail the process of using the Google API SDK to get files from a Google Drive shared folder.
+summary: In this blog, we detail the process of using the Google API SDK to get files from a Google Drive shared folder.
 preview_image:
 preview_image_twitter:
-hidden: true
+hidden: false
 author: Robb Fountain
 published: 11/18/21
 ---

 ### Introduction

 Recently, we were performing some work for a client.
-The client wanted us to showcase picures of recent projects their company had completed.
-We use Google Workspace for our organizeation which means we use Google Drive for most of our storage.  mWe wanted to give the client the ability to upload photos to a folder in our Google Drive and then have those images displayed on their website.
+The client wanted us to showcase pictures of recent projects their company had completed.
+We use Google Workspace for our organization which means we use Google Drive.
+We wanted to give the client the ability to upload photos to a folder in our Google Drive and then have those images displayed on their website.
 We use AWS exclusively for hosting our client's websites and we also make use of Amazon S3 for storing all of our client's assets.
 So if the client uploads their pictures to Google Drive, and we use S3 to host our client asset files, we needed a way for the files to get from Google Drive to AWS.

 We developed 2 ways of handling this task.